appcreatorguy/quartz/content/001 bath/CM12002 computer systems architectures/04 - parallel architectures.md

 	+ just off-chip, slower than L1 cache, but faster than main memory
 	+ larger than L1 cache
 ## registers
-[[cpu register|registers]] are data stores on the directly on the CPU, and are used to store values that are **currently being used**. they are *extremely small*, but have the *highest speed* of any data store accessible to the CPU.
+[[register|registers]] are data stores on the directly on the CPU, and are used to store values that are **currently being used**. they are *extremely small*, but have the *highest speed* of any data store accessible to the CPU.

 ## parallelism and parallel architectures